The Best Men's Hiking Boots of 2017

 Our final test was to scramble up volcanic rhyolite boulders outside of Arequipa, Peru.
 When edging and smearing up these class 4 and 5 rocks, it was easy to separate winners and losers.
 The bulky boots with deep and spaced out lugs, while solid in muddy terrain, performed poorly here.
 Examples include the St. Elias, Renegade, and the North Plains II.
 However, the Asolo Jumla GV outclassed every boot in this test by a long shot.
 Its Vibram Friction sole, riddled with shallow, small, and varying mini-lugs, created a large amount of surface area contact and scurried up rock faces like an approach shoe.
 Lagging behind the Asolo, but still climbing well, were the Capra Venture, Mountain Trainer, and Bora2 models.

 While these are quite different traction scenarios, we assigned all the products an overall traction score.
-In the individual reviews, we discuss how each one performed during the four traction tests.
+In the individual reviews, we discuss how each one performed during the five traction tests.
 We weighted traction 15% of the total score.

 All else being equal, lighter footwear is better.
 You expend considerable energy lifting an extra half pound with each step.
-In the same way hiking boots are heavier than hiking shoes, midweight hikers have designs that focus more on stability, ankle protection, and durability than light weight.
+In the same way, hiking boots are heavier than hiking shoes, midweight hikers have designs that focus more on stability, ankle protection, and durability than light weight.
 Your goal when selecting a hiking boot is finding the lightest model that meets your needs for stability and support.
 Below is a chart of our weight measurements, which were based on the size 11.5 pairs we used in our testing.

 The Columbia North Plains II is the lightest product we tested, with the Vasque Inhaler II GTX and HOKA ONE ONE Tor Summit virtually tying for second-lightest.
 These lightweight hikers are quite nice when the terrain does not demand as much stability and support.
 Experienced backpackers with strong feet and ankles may find these lightweight models appropriate under moderate loads.
+The Tor Ultra Hi amazed us among the lightweight hikers for its high-cut, ample support and stability, while only weighing a few ounces above the lightest model reviewed.
+This ankle support makes this lightweight boot the best of its class for heavier loads.

 The Lowa Renegade GTX Mid is the lightest midweight hiker we tested, with the Salewa and then Salomon boots falling in line next.
 These models are light considering the stability and additional durability they provide.
 Despite their added weight, we recommend midweight hikers to folks hiking extended periods with a medium to heavy load.
 We assigned weight 15% of the total score.

 First, we measured what we call the "flood level" of each product.
-A common design feature of hiking boots is a gusseted tongue.
+A typical design feature of hiking boots is a gusseted tongue.
 Not only do the gussets keep rocks and debris from entering the shoe, the waterproof membrane extends through this gusset.
 We measured the depth of water one wades into with each boot before it floods in over the top.
 The Arc'teryx Bora2 had the highest flood level or 6.875 inches, as the waterproof section of the bootie extends up the shin.
 The St. Elias and Quest 4D II are the next tallest and handle 6.125 inches of water.

 All boots wear out.
 After enough use, seams begin to come apart, waterproof membranes leak, and the sole wears down.
-This wear and tear is to be expected with time.
+This wear and tear are to be expected with time.
 With today's focus on lightweight footwear, compromises in materials and construction are inevitable.
-Many hikers praise their boots purchased decades ago that have endured 20 years, while failing to mention that the pair weighs four or five lbs, and may have cost 600 bucks in today's dollars.
+Many hikers praise their boots purchased decades ago that have endured 20 years while failing to mention that the pair weighs four or five lbs, and may have cost 600 bucks in today's dollars.

-We were happy to find that all twelve models in this review held up well through the three-month testing period.
+We were happy to find that all thirteen models in this review held up well through the three-month testing period.
 No boot suffered damage to the point of losing function.
 That said, we expect any hiking boot within the price range of these models to last three months of on and off use.

 Only three boots suffered wear and tear beyond the scope of minor scuffs.
 The Capra Venture had some seams pulling loose where the rubber toe protector attaches to the synthetic upper.
 This is a common spot for wear on most hiking boots.
 The arch of the Inhaler began to deform.
 Made from softer rubber than the rest of the outsole, it is much more prone to damage.
-The Bora2 experienced the most wear, although it was also subject to the most difficult terrain we faced overall during a two day hike up a shield volcano.
+The Bora2 experienced the most wear, although it was also subject to the most difficult terrain we faced overall during a two-day hike up a shield volcano.
 After the 48 hour trip, rocks had chewed up parts of the outsole and nicked and cut the surface of the leather upper.
 Furthermore, the rubber rand glued around the perimeter of the boot was beginning to delaminate in one area.

 No boot is immune to damage, but we rated the St. Elias, Jumla GV, and Mountain Trainer as the boots that stood out as the most durable pieces we reviewed.
 The Merrell and Arc'teryx products scored the lowest scores in this category.
 We assigned durability 10% of the total score, admitting that a three month testing period is a short amount of time to flush out the exact differences in durability between models.
 As we'll note in the following section, though, there are several simple ways to prolong the life of your footwear.